Training, performing and playing.

 The whole school year.

 SFArtsED Players is a dynamic musical theater troupe founded in 2001.
 The Players comprise 9-14-year-old public school students who meet after class and Saturdays to work with professional theater artists.
 Their focus is training in singing, dancing and acting through original musicals and Broadway classics.

 These talented kids exhibit enormous discipline and enthusiasm, devoting at least nine hours a week (more when show dates near) to classes and rehearsals.
 It pays off in fully staged performances that are deeply investigated and thoroughly polished: The Pajama Game, Fiorello!, Carousel, Everything Goes!
-The Music of Cole Porter, Guys and Dolls, Destry Rides Again and Oklahoma!, Bells Are Ringing, On the Town and Li'l Abner and Sittin' on a Rainbow: The Music of Harold Arlen, How to Succeed in Business Without Really Trying since 2009 alone!
+The Music of Cole Porter, Guys and Dolls, Destry Rides Again and Oklahoma!, Bells Are Ringing, On the Town, Li'l Abner and Sittin' on a Rainbow: The Music of Harold Arlen, How to Succeed in Business Without Really Trying since 2009 alone!

 Jazz shoes in hand, students of SFArtsED Summer's Broadway Bound program who work hard receive a very special invitation.
 The aspiring young performers who show enormous enthusiasm, talent and dedication are invited to become Players by the camp's artistic team.
-As many as 10% of SFArtsED Players go on to audition successfully for the School of the Arts Alternative High School.
+As many as 10% of SFArtsED Players go on to audition successfully for the Ruth Asawa San Francisco School of the Arts, San Francisco's arts public high school.

 Below you'll find the many and varied accomplishments of the SFArtsED Players, including their current production.